An epicurean adventure to: Japan

 Serving suggestions

-- Serve in shallow Japanese dipping bowls.
+- Serve in shallow individual Japanese dipping bowls.

 - Add a sprinkle of sesame seeds.